-Where Parent Live Can Be a Problem with 50/50 Splits
+Where Parents Live Can Be a Problem with 50/50 Splits

-Normally the only time I have seen 50/50 time splits is where the parents live very close to each other.
-What usually happens is one parent has stayed in the marital home with the children and the other parent has moved nearby.
+Typically, I see 50/50 custody time splits when parents live near each other.
+Often, one parent stays in the marital home with the children, while the other moves nearby.

 That usually makes these 50/50 arrangements work because the commute between parents is very short.